 Once we recognize the true face behind masks of these so-called negative emotions the original emotion, love, will shriek with joy and come to us with open arms.

 We discussed all the emotions which help us navigate through life.
 But don’t you think this list is incomplete?

 What about the emotion of gratitude?

-This emotion is not a rousing emotion.
+This emotion is not arousing emotion.
 It doesn’t set us in motion towards achieving a goal or running away from danger.
-It also doesn’t triggers our sympathetic nervous system.
+It also doesn’t trigger our sympathetic nervous system.

 It’s weird and opposing ways often prevent us from categorizing it as a moving cognitive force of emotion at all.